Is This Program Right for You?

 This program is run through our premier AU Brussels center, and is designed for students seeking a unique summer internship program worth three credits.
-Students participate in full-time internships for six weeks with organizations connected to the European Union.
-Most internships are conducted in English.
+Students participate in full-time internships for six weeks with organizations in Brussels, mostly if not all conducted in English.
 Some internships in French are available.
 This program is open to students from all majors.
 Most financial aid does not cover summer terms with American University.
 Find out more at our AU Brussels website.

 Brussels is the home to several multilateral political institutions, most notably the European Union and NATO.
 These organizations, along with the collection of international businesses, cultural institutions, and news media agencies make internship possibilities in Brussels very attractive to students from many disciplines.

 This is a three-credit program consisting of an internship and a seminar class is open to undergraduate students.
 The first week student will have an orientation, internship interviews, and introductory sessions at the AU Brussels Center.
 Beginning the second week student will intern Monday through Thursday during normal working hours.
 A seminar taught by the Resident Director, Dr. Jerome Sheridan, one evening each week, is required.
 The curriculum for this program focuses on the European Union, particularly the process of government cooperation and the challenges such an undertaking entails.
 Here is an example of the Belgium Summer Internship Syllabus.